kylegilman/video-embed-thumbnail-generator/readme.txt

 I highly recommend using <a href="http://handbrake.fr/">Handbrake</a> to make a file with H.264 video and AAC audio in an MP4 container before uploading.
 If you're encoding with Handbrake make sure that "Web Optimized" is checked.
 Using Apple's Compressor, the "Streaming" setting should be "Fast Start" (not Fast Start - Compressed Header).

 The plugin can use FFMPEG or LIBAV to encode videos and make thumbnails if you have one of them installed on your server.
 You can choose to generate thumbnails and additional video formats automatically whenever a new video is uploaded to the media library, and there are buttons to generate thumbnails and additional video formats for every video already in the media library.
+If you want most videos to be re-encoded and replaced with a particular format but sometimes want to keep the original video, you can add the suffix '-noreplace' (awesomevid-noreplace.mp4) to your filename and the uploaded video will not be replaced.
+Other automatic formats will still encode.

 By default the plugin looks for FFMPEG in `/usr/local/bin` but if the application is installed in a different place on your server, you can point it to the correct place in the plugin settings.
 Users running WordPress on Windows servers should try using Linux-style paths (with forward slashes instead of backslashes and a forward slash `/` instead of `C:\`).
 Multisite Super Admins must set the FFMPEG path in the Network settings page which will enable FFMPEG throughout the network.